Braves vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in seven of their past 10 games and won five of those contests.
+- The Braves have played as the favorite in seven of their past 10 games and have won four of those contests.

 - The Braves have not played a game with a spread over their last 10 outings.